Dongliang-Ma/Nutanix-Founders-Bootcamp/flow_enable/flow_enable.rst

 .. note::

   Flow can only be enabled once per Prism Central instance.
-If **Flow** displays a green check mark next to it, that means Flow has already been enabled for the Prism Central instance being used.
+If **Microsegmentation** displays a green check mark next to it, that means Flow has already been enabled for the Prism Central instance being used.
 Proceed to :ref:`flow_secure_app`.

 #.
-In **Prism Central**, click the **?** drop down menu and select **Flow**.
+In **Prism Central**, click the **?** drop down menu and select **Microsegmentation**.

    .. figure:: images/10.png

    Enabling Flow will require an additional 1GB of memory for each Prism Central VM, but there is no action required by the user as this occurs automatically.
+Additionally, the enable process verifies that each connected AHV host has at least 1GB of free RAM.

 #.
 Select **Enable Flow** and click **Enable**.